mahito-sugiyama/BOOL-clustering/r/README.md

 Example
 -------
-To see example, type in R:
+To see an example, type in R:

 	R> library(BOOL)
 	R> example(BOOL)